minprog/app-studio/40 Problem Sets 2/40 Mad Libs/10 Assignment.md

 3. Check if your project actually works for other developers!
 Go to the GitHub webpage for your repository and use the "Download zip" button.
 Unpack that zip somewhere unusual (your Desktop maybe?) and try to open and run the project.

-4. When all is set, paste the GitHub repo URL below, in the textbox!
+4. When all is set, paste the GitHub repo URL in the textbox, below!